processone/rtb/README.md

   to establish more than 64k outgoing connections from the same machine.
   The default is empty list: in this case a binding address will be chosen automatically by the OS.

 - **resource**: `string()`

   The option is used to set a resource part of an XMPP address.
   Similarly to the `user` option it may contain `%` symbol for the same purpose.
   The default value is `rtb`.

 - **stats_file**: `string()`

   A path to the file where statistics will be dumped.
 The file is used by `gnuplot` to generate statistics graphs.
 The default value is `log/stats.log`

 - **www_dir**: `string()`

   A path to a directory where HTML and image files will be created.
   The default is `www`.
+This is used by the statistics web interface.

 - **www_port**: `pos_integer()`

-  A port to listen for incoming HTTP requests.
-The default is `8080`.
+  A port number to start the statistics web interface at.
+The default is 8080.

 - **gnuplot**: `string()`

-  The path to a gnuplot executing binary.
+  The path to a gnuplot execution binary.
 The default is `gnuplot`.

 ## Parameters of the XMPP scenario

 All parameters are optional.
+The parameters described here are applied per single session.

-### Parameters for timing controls.
+### Parameters for timings control.

 - **negotiation_timeout**: `pos_integer() | false`

-  A timeout to wait for stream negotiation to complete.
+  A timeout to wait for a stream negotiation to complete.
   The value is in **seconds**.
 It can be set to `false` to disable timeout.
-  The default is `100` (seconds).
+  The default is 100 seconds.

 - **connect_timeout**: `pos_integer() | false`

   A timeout to wait for a TCP connection to be established.
   The value is in **seconds**.
 It can be set to `false` to disable timeout.
-  The default is `100` (seconds).
+  The default is 100 seconds.

 - **reconnect_interval**: `pos_integer() | false`

   A timeout to wait before another reconnection attempt after previous